 SB 901 amended Public Utilities Code (PUC) section 8387.
+Assembly Bill (AB) 1054 (Holden, 2019) further amended this statute.
 Section 8387 generally requires every publicly owned utility to construct, maintain, and operate its electrical facilities to minimize the risk of wildfire posed by those facilities.
-As amended by SB 901 section 8387 more specifically requires every publicly owned utility to prepare and present a WMP to its governing body by January 1, 2020, and annually thereafter.
-As further required by Assembly Bill (AB) 1054 enacted in 2019, the WMP shall be submitted to the California Wildfire Safety Advisory Board for review and advisory opinion by July 1, 2020.
-At least once every three years the submittal must be a comprehensive revisions of the WMP.

-The WMP must include vegetation management (VM) programs, inspection and maintenance programs, protocols for deactivating automatic reclosers and for deenergizing power lines in severe weather conditions.
+As amended by SB 901 and AB 1054 section 8387 more specifically requires every publicly owned utility to prepare a WMP and update it annually, with a comprehensive revision of the WMP not less than every three years.
+The SMUD Board of Directors adopted the initial WMP on October 17, 2019.
+The WMPs must include vegetation management (VM) programs, inspection and maintenance programs, and protocols for deactivating automatic reclosers and for de-energizing power lines in severe weather conditions.
 The plans are required to identify priority customers, such as first responders and local agencies, health care providers, water and telecommunication facilities, groups that assist children, elderly, mobility impaired and other vulnerable populations, and include communication programs for those customers.
-The plans need to describe how service will be restored after a wildfire and include processes for (i) measuring the performance of the plan measures, (ii) identifying and correcting any deficiencies in the plan and (iii) auditing implementation of the plan.
+The plans need to describe how service will be restored after a wildfire and include processes for (i) measuring the performance of the plan, (ii) identifying and correcting any deficiencies in the plan and (iii) auditing implementation of the plan.